JuanPabloDiaz/freeForGeeks/README.md

 - [Readme](https://readme.com) — Beautiful documentation made easy, free for Open Source.
 - [Versionfeeds](https://versionfeeds.com) — Get notified when a new version of your favorite software is released.
 - [Tiledesk](https://tiledesk.com) — Open Source Live Chat and Chatbots for Customer Support.
+- [Shots](https://shots.so) is a tool to create beautiful screenshots for your app or website.
+Perfect to display your product in a professional way.
+- [jules](https://jules.google.com/task) - Google Task management tool with a free tier.
 - [Rocket Chat](https://rocket.chat) is a free and open-source `team chat collaboration platform` that allows users to communicate securely in real-time across devices on web, desktop, or mobile and to customize their interface with a range of plugins, themes, and integrations with other key software. ⭐ [39k stars](https://github.com/RocketChat/Rocket.Chat)
 - [Blynk](https://blynk.io) — A SaaS with API to control, build & evaluate IoT devices.
 Free Developer Plan with 5 devices, Free Cloud & data storage.
 Mobile Apps are also available.
 - [Bricks Note Calculator](https://free.getbricks.app) - a note-taking app (PWA) with a powerful built-in multiline calculator.